badams97/Sprayer_Chassis_Features/README.md

 ***

-### Project Workflow
+### Workflow

-Displayed below, this detailed project workflow accurately describes the overall process for this project.
+Displayed below, this detailed project workflow accurately describes the overall process for this investigation.
 The main steps in this procedure include the following:

 - [x] Organized Folder Structure
 - [x] Selection of Features to Analyze